 xsi:type="tr:TableAccess"

-For TAP services that support ObsCore-1.0 only, the 'dataModel' element would be: <dataModel ivo-id="ivo://ivoa.net/std/ObsCore/v1.0">ObsCore-1.0</dataModel> TAP services that support ObsCore-1.1 with the dimensions elements s_xel1, s_xel2, em_xel, etc. and utypes updates should include <dataModel ivo-id="ivo://ivoa.net/std/ObsCore#core-1.1">ObsCore-1.1</dataModel>
+For TAP services that support ObsCore-1.0 only, the 'dataModel' element would be: <dataModel ivo-id="ivo://ivoa.net/std/ObsCore/v1.0">ObsCore-1.0</dataModel> as defined in the early version 1.0 of this specification.
+TAP services that support ObsCore-1.1 with the dimensions elements s_xel1, s_xel2, em_xel, etc. and utypes updates should include instead: <dataModel ivo-id="ivo://ivoa.net/std/ObsCore#core-1.1">ObsCore-1.1#core-1.1</dataModel>

 In general, the data model support in TAPRegExt can be used when a TAP service contains tables and columns described with Utypes from a standard data model; it is not generally necessary to have all the Utypes (e.g. the complete model).
 However, since the ObsCore data model is a physical model designed specifically to be implemented in TAP services, the standard identifier must only be used to specify data model support in the TAPRegExt if the ivoa.ObsCore table is available and contains all the mandatory columns.